dasch-swiss/dsp-js-lib/README.md

 - **system**: DSP-API's health status

 Consult the API docs for more details about the available endpoints.
-See `design-documentation.md` for a detailed description of DSP-JS-LIB's design and architecture.
+See [design documentation](design-documentation.md) for a detailed description of DSP-JS-LIB's design and architecture.

 ### RxJS Observables
 DSP-JS-LIB's endpoints return observables to the client.